alichtner/nordstrom_flask/README.md

 ## Hooking it all up
 ### Getting prediction inputs into flask

-Our model uses the following variables to predict whether someone will survive the titanic:
+Our model uses the following variables to predict whether someone would have survived the titanic:
 - Ticket Class
 - Age
 - \# Siblings & Spouses